First Honduran Civil War: Take from the west

 Generals José María Reina, Ernesto Alvarado and Colonels Vicente Tosta Carrasco, Flavio Delcid and Gregorio Ferrera and Captain Natividad Pérez, leaders of the "Revolutionary Army of the West" began their war operations in western Honduras.
 On August 11, at 0500 hours, they attacked the city of Gracias then they left for Santa Rosa de Copán with a good army and others who have joined them, the rebels approached from the east and surrounded the city to besiege it, be spotted by the Santa Rosa government forces under the command of the lawyer Jesús María Rodríguez Commander of Arms of Santa Rosa and General Alfonso Ferrari who orders Colonel Vicente Ayala to reinforce the Constitutional City Council guard and to prepare both the soldiers and the citizens to The combat that has no place until Wednesday the 13th and ended on Saturday August 16, 1919.
 The defenders of the city are 400 well-equipped soldiers; after several hours of fighting the city was surrendered.

 In this act, General Vicente Tosta Carrasco took 5,000 Honduran pesos from the same “Board of Waters” for the rebel campaign, then they went north.

+Tegucigalpa

+On 29 August, Government defensive positions stationed at "El Pedregalito" fell due to a strong advance by rebel forces.